 - 4 Why a focus keyphrase?

 The term focus keyword is a word that you wish your page or post to be ranked for.
 While people are looking or searching for that keyword or phrase, they must find you.
 Suppose, you set a focus keyword for a specific page using a plugin, then it will assess the page content.
 Post that, it will give feedback as to ways of enhancing content for increasing your chances of ranking higher for that particular keyword.

-Before choosing a focus keyword to optimize your blog or article for, you must at least perform these three things:
+Before choosing a keyword/keyphrase to optimize your blog or article for, you must at least perform these three things

 - Find a focus keyword people look for